-78. (1) The meetings of the Tribunal contemplated in section 75(1)(a) must be held at the times and places as the chairperson may determine.

-- (2) If an applicant or a person whose rights or legitimate expectations will be affected by the approval of an application requests to make a verbal representation at a meeting of the Tribunal, he or she must submit a written request to the Administrator at least 14 days before that meeting. - (3) The Chairperson may approve a request contemplated in subsection (2), subject to reasonable conditions. - (4) An application may be considered by the Tribunal by means of- - (a) the consideration of the written application and comments; or - (b) an oral hearing. - (5) The application may be considered in terms of subsection (4)(a) if it appears to the Tribunal that the issues for determination of the application can be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it. - (6) An oral hearing may be held- - (a) if it appears to the Tribunal that the issues for determination of the application cannot be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it; or - (b) if such hearing would assist in the expeditious and fair disposal of the application. - (7) If appropriate in the circumstances, the oral hearing may be held by electronic means.
+- (1) The meetings of the Tribunal contemplated in section 75(1)(a) must be held at the times and places as the chairperson may determine. - (2) If an applicant or a person whose rights or legitimate expectations will be affected by the approval of an application requests to make a verbal representation at a meeting of the Tribunal, he or she must submit a written request to the Administrator at least 14 days before that meeting. - (3) The Chairperson may approve a request contemplated in subsection (2), subject to reasonable conditions. - (4) An application may be considered by the Tribunal by means of- - $\hbox{(a)} \qquad \hbox{the consideration of the written application and comments; or} \\$ - (b) an oral hearing. - (5) The application may be considered in terms of subsection (4)(a) if it appears to the Tribunal that the issues for determination of the application can be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it. - (6) An oral hearing may be held- - (a) if it appears to the Tribunal that the issues for determination of the application cannot be adequately determined in the absence of the parties by considering the documents or other material lodged with or provided to it; or - (b) if such hearing would assist in the expeditious and fair disposal of the application. - (7) If appropriate in the circumstances, the oral hearing may be held by electronic means.

-Appeals
+79. Appeals

-- 79. (1) The executive authority (executive committee/executive mayor of the Municipality/if the Municipality does not have an executive committee or executive mayor, a committee of councillors) is the Appeal Authority in respect of decisions of the Tribunal or an authorised employee contemplated in section 68(a) or (b) and a failure to decide on an application as contemplated in section 58. - (2) A person whose rights are affected by a decision contemplated in subsection (1) may appeal in writing to the Appeal Authority within 21 days of notification of the decision. - (3) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1), (2) or (3) any time after the expiry of the period contemplated in that section. - (4) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and subject to section 80(1). - (5) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65, read with the necessary changes; and

-(b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.
+- (1) The executive authority is the Appeal Authority in respect of decisions of the Tribunal or an authorised employee contemplated in section 68(a) or (b) and a failure to decide on an application as contemplated in section 58. - (2) A person whose rights are affected by a decision contemplated in subsection (1) may appeal in writing to the Appeal Authority within 21 days of notification of the decision. - (3) An applicant may appeal in writing to the Appeal Authority in respect of the failure of the Tribunal or an authorised employee to make a decision within the period contemplated in section 57(1), (2) or (3) any time after the expiry of the period contemplated in that section. - (4) An appeal is lodged by serving the appeal on the Municipal Manager in the form determined by the Municipality and subject to section 80(1). - (5) When the Appeal Authority considers an appeal, it must have regard to- - (a) the provisions of section 65, read with the necessary changes; and - (b) the comments of the Provincial Minister contemplated in section 52 of the Land Use Planning Act.

-Procedure for appeal
+80. Procedure for appeal